smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_query/COPY_SYNTAX.md

             - "fail": raise an error if there is already an existing table
             - "replace": replace a table if there is already an existing table
             - "append": append given dataframe to an existing table
-        - "chunksize": the number of rows in each batch to be written at a time.
-By default, all rows will be written at once (int, optonal, default: 1000)

 ## __3. COPY Example__